randolf-scholz/assorted-hooks/README.md

 - functions inside docstrings
 - functions of the form `def foo(self): ...` (self is excluded)
 - functions of the form `def foo(cls): ...` (cls is excluded)

+## `python-no-blanket-type-ignore`

+A modified version of the hook at https://github.com/pre-commit/pygrep-hooks.

+- allows `# type: ignore` at the top of the file to ignore the whole file (cf. https://github.com/python/mypy/issues/964)
+- colon after "type" non-optional.

+## `python-no-builtin-eval`

+A modified version of the hook at https://github.com/pre-commit/pygrep-hooks.

+- allows `<obj>.eval`, e.g. `pandas.eval`.
+- only blank `eval(` and `builtins.eval(` are forbidden.